 6. Set aside a contingency fund

-Unforeseen circumstances and mistakes are an unavoidable part of owning and operating a business, so you should implement a margin of error; the industry standard for this contingency is 4% of your projected expenses.
+Unforeseen circumstances and mistakes, such as accruing bank charges, are an inevitable part of owning and operating a business, so you should implement a margin of error.
+The industry standard for this contingency is 4% of your projected expenses.
 Factoring the margin of error into your business budget may feel uncomfortable, but it is an integral part of planning ahead and ensuring that you are prepared for whatever comes your way during day-to-day operations.

 An excellent way to set up an accessible (and profitable) contingency fund is to add a designated savings account within your business bank account specifically for holding these funds.
 With this method, you won’t risk spending your contingency fund accidentally (it does happen!).
 Additionally, the fund will accrue interest if you don’t use it but will remain accessible as soon as you do.